-1. Restrictions on usage
+Section 1.
+Restrictions on usage

 1. This Reference Design is provided solely as reference data for designing electronics applications.
-Customers shall not use this Reference Design for any other purpose, including without limitation, verification of reliability.
+Customer shall not use this Reference Design for any other purpose, including without limitation, verification of reliability.

-2. This Reference Design is for customer's own use and not for sale, lease or other transfer.
+2. Customer shall not use this Reference Design for sale, lease or other transfer.

-3. Customers shall not use this Reference Design for evaluation in high or low temperature, high humidity, or high electromagnetic environments.
+3. Customer shall not use this Reference Design for evaluation in high or low temperature, high humidity, or high electromagnetic environments.

-4. This Reference Design shall not be used for or incorporated into any products or systems whose manufacture, use, or sale is prohibited under any applicable laws or regulations.
+4. This Reference Design shall not be used for or incorporated into any product or system whose manufacture, use, or sale is prohibited under any applicable laws or regulations.

-2. Limitations
+Section 2.
+Limitations